You can apply for a concessionary travel pass (disabled) by completing the application form.

-Please note, if you're applying for your first concessionary pass on the grounds of age (if you were born before 5/6/1953), we are unable to process these applications online.
-Please visit Middlesbrough House to make this application in person.
+Please note, if you're applying for your first concessionary pass on the grounds of age, we are unable to process these applications online.
+Please visit the Customer Centre at Middlesbrough House to make this application in person.

 Please check the opening times before you make your visit (click the heading 'Concessionary fares at Middlesbrough House')

-To prove your eligibility you'll be asked to provide:
+To prove your eligibility you'll be asked to provide two documents:

-- A document that shows that you live within the Middlesbrough borough (utility bill, driving licence).
+- One document that shows that you live within the Middlesbrough borough (utility bill, driving licence).
 The document you provide must have your current address details on.

-- A document that shows your date of birth (birth certificate, passport, driving licence).
+- One document that shows your date of birth (birth certificate, passport, driving licence).

 We'll also take a photograph of you when you visit the office, which will appear on your bus pass.